facevoid/luberlab-journal-club/contact.md

 ### Get Involved

-If you're interested in joining our journal club or have any questions, please reach out to us at [Your Contact Email].
+If you're interested in joining our journal club or have any questions, please reach out to us at tlp5359@mavs.uta.edu.